-We co-sponsor two series with the Duke Graduate School and the Duke Office of Postdoctoral Services: the Academic Job Search Series and Careers Beyond Academia.
-Each series will be offered for an academic year and will be followed by the other series the next academic year.
-You can watch videos of events held in previous years on the Duke Postdoc Services YouTube channel.
+The Academic Job Search and Careers Beyond Academia series of events will be important for you to consider.
+We co-sponsor these series with the Duke Graduate School and the Duke Office of Postdoctoral Services.
+Videos from both series can be found on the Duke Postdoc Services YouTube channel.
 Many events are co-sponsored for Engineering Master's students as well.

 Please know that all of the resources and services available through our office are available to graduate students.
 Once you have gotten started, head back to the home page to find out about all the events, workshops, resources and services that are available to you as a Duke graduate student.